BrunoASMauricio/NoTemplateData/README.md

 **Functionality switches**:

-* SANITY_CHECK - Enable some sanity checks.
+* ENABLE_SANITY_CHECKS - Enable some sanity checks.
 NULL pointers aren't checked here either since segfaults are easy to pinpoint (in non embedded or in simulators)

-**Wrappers**:

-* AllocGenericMemory - Wrapper for malloc
-* FreeGenericMemory  - Wrapper for free
-* Assert             - Wrapper for assert
-* CopyAVGMemory      - Wrapper for memcpy
-* CmpAVGMemory       - Wrapper for memcmp

 ## Some metrics